readthedocs/blog/better-conda-support.rst

 We have also made some other important operational changes:

 * Our builders are now single-process, giving all the memory available to only one project without worrying about affecting others.
-* We added `custom task router`_ that routes small builds to small servers (3GB RAM), and big builders (7GB RAM) to larger servers.
+* We added `custom task router`_ that routes small builds to small servers (3GB RAM), and big builds to larger servers (7GB RAM).
 This removes the need for users to ask us to upgrade their isntances.
 * Assigned all ``conda`` projects to be built by big servers by default.

 If you ever had a memory issue on Read the Docs,